bareboat-necessities/bbn-nmea200-m5atom/bbn-nmea2000-usb-gw-m5atom/README.md

-# DIY NMEA 2000 to USB gateway in Actisense format on M5Atom
+# DIY N2K to USB gateway in Actisense format on M5Atom

 Effectively equivalent of NGT-1.